barikdarluke/Sprial_Assignment/Assignment1/README.md

 2. run npx cypress open in Terminal (To open cypress controller)
 3. click on the test.js file you would like to run

-***Note any other question related to cypress please vist there web site
+***Note any other question related to cypress please visit their website

 [Cypresslink](https://docs.cypress.io/guides/overview/why-cypress)